danielroe/typed-vuex/docs/setup.md

    **Note**: `buildModules` require Nuxt 2.10+.
 If you are using an older version, add `nuxt-typed-vuex` to `modules` instead.

-3. **Optional**: If you are targeting IE11 you may need to transpile the module.
-If so, add the following to your `nuxt.config`:
+3. You will need to transpile this module, by adding the following to your `nuxt.config`:

    ```ts
    build: {